 Our Pastoral Centre is used by many different parish and non-parish groups and the Atrium and bar areas can be rented for various functions.
 This way we hope to cover some costs.

 Our Parish is truly international.
-In January 2014 we had about 1200 registered families.
-People come from every continent and some 97 different nationalities to worship and work together as one body, and it is this that helps to create the lively spirit which exists in the Church of Our Saviour.
+To date, we have about 1700 registered families.
+People come from every continent and around 97 different nationalities worship and work together as one body.
+It is this that helps create the lively spirit which exists in the Church of Our Saviour.

 1895 – Our Lady of Good Counsel